wylited/wylinotes/notes/Organisation/Life tracking Kanban.md

 ## Medium Priority

 - [ ] Procastinate
-- [ ] Notes on mixed economies and such for economics, maybe also get a new notebook
 - [ ] preparation of English Summative, make notes in the book
 - [ ] Learn flutter and perhaps ruby on rails